 Safety in the Wilderness: Guns and Bears

-Then she goes over plan B. I honestly didn’t know there was a plan B, but I watched intently as she nonchalantly pulled out an old revolver out of her pack.
+Then she goes over plan B. I honestly didn’t know there was a plan B, but I watched intently as she nonchalantly pulled an old revolver out of her pack.
 It looked like it was from a Clint Eastwood movie.
-She covered the details on the revolver and 6 bullets she’s carrying.
-She showed us the gun and explained there is no safety on the gun; her safety was she doesn’t load the first barrel.
+She covered the details of the revolver and 6 bullets she was carrying.
+She showed us the gun and explained there was no safety on the gun; her safety was she didn’t load the first barrel.
 She carried it with her at all times along with the bear spray.

 So now you get the picture – Haley is pretty badass, and I’m glad she’s with me.
 And I’m glad she has bear spray and an old revolver!